knguyen23-iit/FSA_CS330_Fall2022/README.md

 Executable 1:

-            Enter "coverage run FSA_interactive_0.py" to run the executable It will return how many seconds the intruder have to spend to break the lock by entering random numbers.
+            Enter "coverage run FSA_interactive_0.py" to run the executable It will return how many entries the intruder have to enter to break the lock by entering random numbers.

 Executable 2: